DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/details-of-cbow-and-skip-gram-model/cbow-model/update-equation-for-hidden-to-output-weights.md

-# Update equation for hidden-to-output weights
+# Backward Pass

 Derek 03/24/2018

+## Update equation for hidden-to-output weights

 The loss function is